EdyVision/student-services-mcp/README.md

 pinned: false
 ---

-# Financial Aid MCP Server
+# Student Services MCP Server

 This is a FastAPI-based server that provides financial aid management functionality through an MCP (Model Control Protocol) interface.
 The server allows you to manage and check student financial aid eligibility.